igormcoelho/cycles/README.md

 # cycles
 Smart pointers in C++ for cyclic data structures.

-This project proposes a new kind of pointer called `relation_ptr`, that represents a "pointer to relations between objects".
+This project proposes a new kind of smart pointer called `relation_ptr`, that represents a "pointer to relations between objects".
 These objects belong to a common "pool", called `relation_pool`.
 These structures have cycle-breaking properties, thus allowing usage when `std::shared_ptr` alone fails to clean memory.

 **Note:** *This is inspired by [hsutter/gcpp](https://github.com/hsutter/gcpp) project, `relation_pool` works like `deferred_heap`, and `relation_ptr` works like `deferred_ptr` (without the need of custom allocators or manual invocation of `collect()` method).*